byrneliam2/GroupProjectGame/reports/libreadmes.txt

 frames
 Run Launcher to launch game and see frames library in use.
-Tests can be run through the FramesTests class.
+Tests can be run through the AllFramesTests class.

 gfx
 All tests can be run as a suite by using the AllGFXTests class.